 We wanted to match the standards and obsession that those guys have for themselves, in our effort with this project.
 It really was about obsessing over every little detail.”

 Moving on to the midsole, let's talk about the upper.

 I know, I know, we're done with the upper.
 But, the big advantage of going to Vaporweave and saving so much weight in the upper is what it allowed Nike to do with the midsole.

 There’s more ZoomX foam in this bad boy – 15% more foam to be exact, but the better news here is that it has been distributed throughout the shoe – so the offset actually reduces from 11mm down to 8mm.

 “We added 1mm of foam to the heel and 4mm to the forefoot.
 The reason for that is because every single runner’s last point of contact before take off is the forefoot, so we’re giving you extra deflection and energy return.” - Elliott Heath.

-The reduced offset will also help with stability; something people who are used to racing flats can have a hard time adjusting to when they first put on Vaporfly.
+The reduced offset will also help with stability; if you're used to wearing racing flats you may have had a hard time adjusting to the previous Vaporfly.